-- The product owner – the expert on the project (for which the product is being developed) and is the main person who oversees the projects
+The product owner – the expert on the project (for which the product is being developed) and also the main person who oversees the projects

-- The scrum master – this person manages the process involved in Agile.
-He/she looks after the iterations and its completion
+The scrum master – this person manages the process involved in Agile.
+He/she looks after the iterations and their completion

 In Agile, customer engagement is at the very top.
 The customer is regarded highly in its frameworks as after every iteration, feedback is generated and acted upon.

 Overall, Agile is clearly the winner among project management systems.
 When compared with other traditional approaches, Agile’s features come to the fore and reiterate why it is one of the top software used by companies globally.

 Can Agile Coexist with Other Approaches?